How to Boost Wi‑Fi Coverage in Large Homes

 - You use many smart home devices

-Each node extends coverage, so your devices always connect to the strongest signal automatically.
+Each node expands coverage, ensuring your devices always connect to the strongest signal automatically.

 3. Wi‑Fi Extenders vs Mesh: What’s the Difference?

-Wi‑Fi extenders and mesh systems both increase coverage, but they work differently.
+Both extenders and mesh systems improve coverage, but they work differently.

 Wi‑Fi Extenders